joshstevens19/reth-indexer/README.md

 You can also run an basic API alongside this which exposes a REST API for you to query the data.
 This is not meant to be a full blown API but just a simple way to query the data if you wish.
 This is not required to run the syncing logic.
 Alongside you can resync data and then load the API up to query the data.

 - you need the same mapping as what you synced as that is the source of truth
-- run `RUSTFLAGS="-C target-cpu=native" API=true cargo run --profile maxperf --features jemalloc` to run the api
+- run `RUSTFLAGS="-C target-cpu=native" API=true CONFIG="./reth-indexer-config.json" cargo run --profile maxperf --features jemalloc` to run the api
+  - <strong>notes CONFIG can be replaced with any location you wish as long as it points to the config file</strong>
-- it will expose an endpoints on `127.0.0.1:3030/api/`
+- it will expose an endpoints on `localhost:3030/api/`
   - The rest structure is the name of ABI event name you are calling so:
   ```json
   {